|

 Number 2 Nevsky Prospekt.

-The first building on the north side of the street (c1765), and
+The first building on the northern 'sunny' side of the street (c1765), and

 built by Yuri Felten originally belonged to the Free Economic Society